The pricing for Firebase Hosting is based upon your project's usage of the following:

 When Hosting serves one of your site's resources, data transfers from our CDN to your end user.
 The requested resource might already be available in our CDN cache (a cache hit) or it might need to come from the Hosting backend (a cache miss).
 If the requested content can be cached in the CDN, it will be.
 Both cache hits and misses count toward your project's Hosting data transfer usage.

 Quota for Hosting data transfer

-If you are not on the Blaze plan, and you reach the 10 GB/month limit of free data transfer, we offer a short grace period but then your sites will be disabled.
+If you are not on the Blaze plan, and you reach the 10 GB/month limit of no-cost data transfer, we offer a short grace period but then your sites will be disabled.
 Your sites will remain disabled until the start of the next month because data transfer billing is based on monthly usage levels.
 You can reenable your sites immediately by upgrading to the Blaze plan.